cilmike2/PhotoAlbumShowcase/README.md

 ## Roadmap
 This yack has been shaved enough, it will now be put on the shelf for others to look at.

+That being said here are some things I would do if I had more time to enrich the application:
+1. I would abstract the console output so that I could write more unit tests for the output sent to it.
+2. I would abstract the HttpClient dependency so that I could mock its results and test different scenarios for bad connections or failed requests.
+3. I would build another implementation of the IPhotoService which would read the json from a local file on disk, or possibly have it get the data from the web and write it to disk and then have it get its information from the disk copy.
+This could provide an "offline" mode to the app if desired.
+4. Add a command to download a picture by id.
+It would then use the photo url value to get the image, serialize it to disk and present it for the user to view.
 ## Contributing

 Pull requests are welcome.